I’ve seen lots of rainwater harvesting systems that use anything from modified trash cans to expensive designer wooden rain barrels.

 10. Do You Want to Hide Your Rainwater Barrels?

-A lot of people harvest rainwater as part of their disaster prepping plans, so they want to make sure their rainwater barrels are well hidden so no mobs of thirsty people attack them for the water!
+Many people harvest rainwater as part of their disaster prepping plans, so they want to make sure their rainwater barrels are well hidden so no mobs of thirsty people attack them for the water!